 // 01A custom TypeScript MCP server connects Archie directly to the LangGraph pipeline.
 Through it, Archie can dispatch runs, inspect live state, surface gate context into the working session, resume interrupted runs, inject content mid-run, and monitor token spend — without leaving Claude Code.

-// 02Five specialised agents, each running Claude Code in headless mode on a Linux VM.
-Design produces the visual system and HTML prototype.
-QA writes Jira tickets with acceptance criteria.
-Development implements from the tickets.
-Infrastructure manages the server.
-Research backs every decision with current information.
+// bridgeSpecialised agents running Claude Code headless on a Linux VM.
+Design produces the visual system and prototype; QA writes Jira tickets with acceptance criteria; Development implements them; Infrastructure manages the server; Research backs decisions with current information.
+Work is routed by cost — scoped tickets to a cheaper model, judgment calls to a stronger one.

 // 03Every approval gate is a deliberate pause.